Protocols for resource efficient production

 The removal of grading standards for fresh market fruits and vegetables (excluding potatoes) by OMAFRA (revoking Reg.
 378 of the Farm Products Sales and Grades Act) presents a unique opportunity to explore the relationship between grading standards and food waste.
 Earlier studies postulated that grading standards caused food waste by preventing producers from selling subgrade produce to secondary processing markets.
 Our interviews suggest, however, that the removal of grade standards has not changed supply chain behaviour because retailer standards are higher than state ones.

 Instead of having government regulate a floor standard for food quality, it should instead impose a ceiling standard that retailers cannot surpass.
 The standard should be designed explicitly to balance quality against waste minimization.
 For instance, cucumbers that are more than “moderately curved” and are longer than four inches should be included in Canada grade No. 2 cucumbers, while under the previous approach (prior to grade elimination in 2011) they would have been excluded because of the curvature.
 Such changes would help producers either enter the existing market or create a niche market for those foods that are misshapen and discoloured but taste just as good if not better and are high in quality despite the way they may look.
 Producers can find innovative ways to market the different kinds of products.
 There are consumers interested in buying foods that do not fit the typical perfectly displayed appearances and actually look for good taste.
+There is evidence that regular exposure to foods of different shapes will reducing consumer expectations of perfection (Hingston and Noseworthy, 2020).
 Retailers in France, Québec, Ontario, Alberta and the U.S. have already cottoned on to consumer interest and are marketing “ugly” and “misfit” produce (Cliff, 2014; Galliot, 2014).
 Loblaw’s is slowly taking its new program national (Liu, 2016).
 Although popular with many consumers, not all these programs are well designed to reduce waste, in that some divert food from processing to the fresh market that is not actually unsellable grade-outs coming directly from farmers (Perreault, 2015).
 Consequently, in the Ontario case, to assure substantive waste reduction, new grade standards for fruits and vegetables will need to be introduced under the Farm Product Sales and Grades Act to replace the earlier Regulation 378 that was revoked.

 Regulating varieties for processing